UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Compiling_Your_Code.md

 Before you start compiling, you need to make sure you have the right compilers, libraries and other tools available for your software.
 If you haven't changed anything, you will have the default modules loaded.
-For more information on how to use modules, see [RC Systems user environment](RC_Systems_user_environment).

 Check what the instructions for your software tell you about compiling it.
 If the website doesn't say much, the source code will hopefully have